GautamBatta73/GautamBatta73/README.md

 Welcome to my GitHub profile! 👋

-I'm Gautam Batta, a Computer Science student with a passion for helping people, programming, and problem-solving and a knack for math and science. 🤖
+I'm Gautam Batta, a Computer Scientist with a passion for helping people, programming, and problem-solving and a knack for math and science. 🤖

 I created this profile to showcase my work and share knowledge and ideas with the tech community. 💻

 Here are some of my favourite projects that I've worked on:

-* SidGautamAI: An AI Chat Assistant that uses Meta's Llama3 LLM.
-Hosted on [Here](https://sidgautamai.glitch.me/).
+* SidGautamAI: An AI Chat Assistant that uses DeepSeek V3, DeepSeek R1, and Meta's Llama4.
+Hosted on [Here](https://sidgautam.ca/ai-chat/).
 * SidGautamJS: A JavaScript Library that adds some interesting and helpful features, and it also adds some not-so-helpful things.

 Feel free to reach out to me for: